 Connecting with people and cultures is at the core of Creative Travel Connections’ mission.
 My friend, Megan, shares similar values.
 She recently moved from the U.S. to Australia, for one year, with her family.
-Her husband, Alan, is an Aussie and they wanted to immerse their four children in his culture for an extended period of time.
-And to help connect with a traveling tribe around the world she started the blog, A Traveling Tribe.
+Her husband, Alan, is an Aussie, and they wanted to immerse their four children in his culture for an extended period of time.
+And to help connect with a traveling tribe worldwide, she started the blog, A Traveling Tribe.

 What do you love most about travel?